 Though disappointed by the jury’s withholding of compensation, Berg stands by her decision to file suit.
 In an interview with the New York Post, she explained that Johnson & Johnson had actually come to her before the trial and offered a hefty settlement.
 But Berg would only receive the settlement if she agreed to withdraw her lawsuit and keep quiet about her accusations, which was something that she couldn’t do in good conscience.
 For Berg, it was “never about the money”—she mainly filed her case to help warn other women of the potential risks of using baby powder in feminine hygiene.

 Berg’s attempt to “blow the whistle” on talcum powder’s potential risks was successful.
 Three years after her lawsuit reached its strange conclusion, thousands of other women have filed lawsuits, hoping to hold Johnson & Johnson accountable for what they say is an utter failure to alert consumers to a serious health risk.
 State court juries have agreed.
-To date, three juries in St. Louis, Missouri have chosen to award ovarian cancer patients and their families nearly $200 million in compensation.
+To date, four juries in St. Louis, Missouri and one jury in California have chosen to award ovarian cancer patients and their families over $700 million in compensation.

 How A Talcum Powder Lawyer Can Help